Smoke Sentry in Space

 NASA, NOAA, the University of Maryland, and the Forest Service are working together to deliver these Active Fire Maps where they're needed most -- in the hands of firefighters.
 The collaborative program, called the Rapid Response System, is well underway.
 Firefighters using the Internet can now access Rapid Response data within hours of a Terra overpass.
 By October, 2001, when the Forest Service completes a new satellite downlink facility in Utah, the delay will be as brief as mere minutes.

 Below: This August 19th Active Fire Map shows roughly the same area as the visible-light image above.
 Yellow indicates previously burned areas, while red denotes active fires.
 (Note that text is also in red.)
-Click on the image for a larger version.
-Images courtesy of the Forest Service [more information].
+Click on the image for a.
+Images courtesy of the Forest Service [ more information].

 Says Wei Min Hao, a senior scientist with the Forest Service who also helped organize the project: "Satellite data can play a very big role, especially if there's heavy smoke and [we're] not able to send a reconnaissance plane to map fires because of the low visibility."

 The Terra satellite, which carries MODIS, circles the Earth from pole to pole in an orbit that allows the sensor to image most of our planet's surface every day.
 The polar orbit keeps Terra in a constant alignment with the Sun, so it passes overhead at the same local time each day -- about 10:30 a.m.

 There's no need to worry about privacy, though.
 Each pixel in a MODIS image covers 250-1000 meters on the ground (depending on the frequency of light considered), so only very large features are visible.
 This resolution is adequate for providing rough maps of large fires -- a square pixel 1000 meters long covers about 250 acres, and forest fires often burn tens of thousands of acres at a time.